Phil Murphy

-Philip Dunton Murphy (born August 16, 1957) is an American financier, diplomat, and politician serving as the 56th governor of New Jersey since January 2018.
-A member of the Democratic Party, he served as the United States ambassador to Germany from 2009 to 2013 under President Barack Obama.
+Philip Dunton Murphy (born August 16, 1957) is an American politician, financier, and former diplomat serving since 2018 as the 56th governor of New Jersey.
+A member of the Democratic Party, he was elected governor in 2017 and narrowly reelected in 2021.
+From 2009 to 2013, Murphy was the U.S. ambassador to Germany.

-Murphy had a 23-year career at Goldman Sachs, where he held several high-level positions and accumulated considerable wealth before retiring in 2006.
-He is involved in many civic organizations and philanthropic pursuits.
-He served as finance chairman for the Democratic National Committee in the mid-late 2000s under Howard Dean.
-In the Obama administration, Murphy served as the United States ambassador to Germany from 2009 to 2013, during which time he dealt with the international fallout from the United States diplomatic cables leak.
+Born and raised in Massachusetts, Murphy has degrees from Harvard University and the University of Pennsylvania's Wharton School.
+He had a 23-year career at Goldman Sachs, where he held several high-level positions and accumulated considerable wealth before retiring in 2006.
+He then became active in politics.
+He was finance chairman for the Democratic National Committee in the mid-late 2000s under Howard Dean.

-While planning to run for governor, Murphy and his wife Tammy Murphy launched New Start New Jersey, a progressive organization active from November 2014 to December 2017, intended to increase his political visibility in the state.
-He defeated then-Lieutenant Governor Kim Guadagno in the 2017 gubernatorial election.
-In December 2019, Murphy became the chairperson of the Democratic Governors Association, a position he held for a year.
-He was reelected in 2021, defeating Republican nominee Jack Ciattarelli with 51% of the vote and becoming the first Democratic governor of New Jersey to win a second term since 1977.
-In July 2022, Murphy became the first National Governors Association chair from New Jersey.
+While planning to run for governor of New Jersey, Murphy and his wife Tammy Murphy launched New Start New Jersey, a progressive organization.
+He defeated Republican, then-Lieutenant Governor Kim Guadagno, in the 2017 gubernatorial election with 56% of the vote.
+Murphy was reelected in an unexpectedly close race with 51.2% of the vote.
+He is the first Democratic governor of New Jersey to win a second term since Brendan Byrne in 1977.

+During Murphy's first term as governor, he signed legislation to legalize cannabis and sports betting and enact automatic voter registration.
+During the COVID-19 pandemic, he implemented various health measures.
+During Murphy's second term, his wife Tammy unsuccessfully sought to fill the Senate seat vacated by Bob Menendez.
+Murphy worked with the Donald Trump administration to block New York from implementing a congestion pricing plan in the most polluted and congested parts of Manhattan.

 Early life and education

-Murphy was born in Needham, Massachusetts, and was raised in both Needham and nearby Newton, the son of Dorothy Louise (Dunton) and Walter F. Murphy.
+Murphy was born on August 16, 1957, in Boston, Massachusetts, and raised in the nearby towns of Needham and Newton, the son of Dorothy Louise (Dunton) and Walter F. Murphy.

 The family was Irish American, with Phil being third generation.
 According to Murphy, his household was "middle class on a good day;" by his recollection, his mother, a secretary, and father, a high-school dropout who took any job he could (including liquor store manager and for-pay pallbearer), lived paycheck to paycheck.

-Both of his parents were enthusiastic supporters of John F. Kennedy and volunteered for his campaign in the 1952 United States Senate election in Massachusetts.
+Both of Murphy's parents were enthusiastic supporters of John F. Kennedy and volunteered for his campaign in the 1952 United States Senate election in Massachusetts.
 Murphy played soccer as a boy, an interest that stayed with him in later life.
 His mother believed strongly in the importance of education, and Phil and his three older siblings all earned college degrees.

-Murphy graduated from Needham High School, along with former Massachusetts Governor Charlie Baker, in 1975.
-He graduated from Harvard University in 1979 with an AB degree in economics.
+Murphy graduated from Needham High School, along with future Massachusetts governor Charlie Baker, in 1975.
+He graduated from Harvard University in 1979 with a Bachelor of Arts degree in economics.
 At Harvard he aspired to become a professional musical theater performer and was elected president of the Hasty Pudding Theatricals, a theatrical student society.
-He then attended the University of Pennsylvania's Wharton School, where he received a MBA in 1983.
+He then attended the University of Pennsylvania's Wharton School, where he received an MBA in 1983.